mourarenato/node-rest-api/README.md

 `To register a user`, send request (POST) to URL http://10.10.0.22:4000/api/auth/signup in Postman (or another).

 `To login with user`, send request (POST) to URL http://10.10.0.22:4000/api/auth/signin.
-You will receive a JWT token in request header (auth-token) as soon as you enter.
+You will receive a JWT token in response.

 `To get a registered user`, send request (GET) to URL http://10.10.0.22:4000/api/auth/profile?API_KEY=Your-JWT-Token

+`To delete a user`, send request (DELETE) to URL http://10.10.0.22:4000/api/auth/delete?API_KEY=Your-JWT-Token